 To do this, the psychological mechanisms of adaptation (getting familiar with) and trial-and-error mapping will have been your allies.
 Put simply, you try stuff out, expand what works and contract what doesn’t.

 You can click and drag this diagram if you find it useful, it is developed from work by Chris Agyris, at Harvard.
-Chris is a thought leader in the area of learning organisations.

 Like many mechanical analogies & process diagrams it’s very comforting; a bit like the Tube Map.
 In this map stuff happens, it either matches (the inner path) or mismatches (the outer path) your expectations and you adjust accordingly.
 “Simples!” as they say in Meerkat language.

 But of course, with our appreciation of the idea of both Foreground and Background (see Top Tips for Researchers 8: Tapping the Unconscious where I introduce these ideas) that are always present in communication we can ask: ‘is it really like that?’
 Let’s explore the Background for a moment.
 I will offer some experiences from my own Background voices to get us started.
 Whether I liked it or not, these were the kind of thoughts and concerns that were always with me:

 - “It’s a long journey to this venue.
 I haven’t left quite enough time…am I going to make it?”

 - “I have spent all day working on Project X – and now suddenly find myself off to do groups in Project Y. I am out of touch with the topic – and tired.”